wp-plugins/editorial-calendar/readme.txt

 The calendar is now more careful about PHP warnings so it still works if the blog is set to show PHP warnings.

+The unit tests are now using the correct CSS reference so they show up properly.

 = 2.4 =

 Creating a new unscheduled draft is now working properly from the calendar.